1 tablespoon olive oil

-Dry the skin of the chicken with a paper towel and season chicken with the Poultry Seasoning or Kosher Salt.
+Dry the skin of the chicken with a paper towel and season chicken with the Dry Brine or Kosher Salt.

-In a cast-iron pan or heavy-bottomed skillet, heat the cooking oil until it shimmers and sear the chicken skin side down for a few minutes (until golden brown), then flip to sear the other side.
-Remove from pan when both sides are golden brown and set aside.
+In a cast-iron pan or heavy bottomed skillet, heat the oil until it shimmers and caramelize the skin of the chicken for a few minutes on each side.
+Remove from pan when golden brown and set aside.

-On medium heat sauté the leek in the oil and rendered chicken fat for a few minutes, then add the Taco Spice and minced garlic.
-Sauté until the garlic and spices become fragrant.
+On medium heat sauté the shallots and fennel in the oil for a few minutes, then add the minced garlic.
+Sauté until the garlic becomes fragrant.

-Add the stock, bay leaves, chipotle in adobo, and the chicken.
-Settle the chicken into the skillet or pan so that they are almost submerged and bring the ingredients to a low simmer.
+Add the stock, olives and the chicken legs.
+Settle the legs into the skillet or pan so that they are almost submerged and bring the ingredients to a low simmer.

-After the chicken has been brought to a simmer, place uncovered in the oven for approximately 1 hour or until the chicken is braised and can easily be pulled from the bone and the sauce has thickened.
+After the chicken has been brought to a simmer, place uncovered in the oven for approximately 40 minutes to 1 hour or until the the chicken can easily be pulled from the bone.

-When the chicken is “falling off the bone tender”, gently lift out of the sauce and place in a warm spot or covered plate.
+When the chicken is “falling off the bone tender”, gently lift out of the broth and place in a warm spot or on a warm serving plate.

-While the chicken cools, simmer the braising liquid on the stove until only about a 3/4 of a cup of liquid remains (unless it has already thickened in the oven).
+While the chicken cools, add the tomatoes to the braising liquid and simmer the braising liquid on the stove until only about a 3/4 of a cup of liquid remains.

 When the liquid is reduced, whisk in the butter one tablespoon (chunk) at a time until the butter is incorporated and the sauce is slightly thickened.
 Throughly mix to incorporate and add salt to taste (optional).